dbbs-lab/student-umbrella/figures_from_data.md

 * Show a histogram of the distribution of `floors` in the dataset.
 * Show a line plot of the average price vs the amount of floors.
 * Show a line of the average price per floor vs the amount of floors.
-* Show a line plot with error bars (stdev) of the price
+* Show a line plot with error bars (stdev) of the price vs the year built, and in the same figure, with legend, price vs year renovated.